Skip to main content

 NOTICE TO CLIENTS:

-The Board of Behavioral Sciences (BBS) receives and responds to complaints regarding services provided within the scope of practice of (marriage and family therapists, licensed educational psychologists, clinical social workers, or professional clinical counselors).
-You may contact the board online or by calling (916) 574-7830.
+The California Board of Behavioral Sciences (BBS) responds to complaints regarding services provided within the scope of practice of marriage and family therapists and clinical social workers.
+You may contact the BBS online.

 *UC San Diego Heath employees: Please contact your Employee Assistance Program (EAP) provider aligned with your medical coverage.